syafiqahlukman/microservices-python/README.md

 /login endpoint handles user login by verifying credentials.
 /validate endpoint validates the JWT included in subsequent requests.

+## Use case scenario

+As an end user, when you log in to an application, you provide your username and password.
+When you login to the application, your browser sends a POST request to /login with your credentials.

+The API gateway receives the request and routes it to the authentication microservice.
+The authentication microservice connects to the MySQL database, checks the credentials against the database.

+If credentials are valid, the microservice generates a JWT, then returns the JWT to the API gateway, and then to the client's browser

+After logging in, the application gives you a token (JWT) behind the scenes.
+You don’t see this token, but it’s stored in your browser.

+Your browser includes the JWT in subsequent requests to the server.
+So that when you navigate the application (e.g., uploading a file, viewing your profile), the server uses this token to verify your identity and permissions.

+The server checks the token to see what you are allowed to do.
+For example, if you have admin privileges, you might see additional options or features.

 **Python:**
  - The primary programming language used to develop the microservices.